Investigating the effects of chromosome 22q11.2 deletions

 Maria Karayiorgou, M.D., Ph.D.

-One copy of 22q11.2, a large segment of chromosome 22 that includes many genes, is missing in 1 of every 4,000 individuals.
-This non-inherited genetic abnormality results in several physical abnormalities, most of which can be repaired surgically early in life.
-But the most pernicious deficits are cognitive, including severe learning disabilities and a high risk for mental illness.
+One copy of 22q11.2, a segment of chromosome 22 that includes several genes, is missing in 1 of every 4,000 individuals.
+This non-inherited genetic abnormality results in some physical abnormalities, most of which can be repaired surgically early in life.
+But the most pernicious deficits associated with this microdeletion are cognitive, including severe learning disabilities and a high risk for mental illness, such as autism and schizophrenia.
+An improved understanding of the mechanisms that contribute to these psychiatric and cognitive symptoms is essential for providing better treatments.